Please remember, you are NOT alone.

 Remember, you do not have to fight this alone.
 Our therapists understand how isolating suicidal thoughts can feel, but please know that we are here for you.
 If you or a loved one is experiencing thoughts of hopelessness and suicidal ideation or planning, reach out now.
 You can call the suicide hotline number at any time for immediate help.
 For long-term coping skills, consider seeking therapy with one of our skilled therapists today.

-DBT in Los Angeles, CA Can Help with Self-Harm
+DBT in Los Angeles, CA, and Therapy for Suicidal Thoughts Can Help with Self-Harm

 If you are struggling with self-harming behaviors and are ready to get support, our DBT therapists are ready to provide just that.
 Our comprehensive DBT program at our Los Angeles-based therapy practice includes individual therapy sessions, phone coaching, and a skills group to help you learn emotional regulation and other helpful tools.
 If you are ready to begin DBT to help with self-harm in Los Angeles, CA, follow the steps below.